List of GoBots characters: Cop-Tur

+Coptur is an evil blue helicopter robot in the employment of Cykill and is featured in a children's book with Crasher and Cykill in an adventure where they first come to Earth, allying with a human with his own plans for world domination.

 Crasher

+Crasher is an evil robot who has the alternate mode of a black race car, except she has also been redone as a white one and is an evil Renegade employed by Cykill and obsessed with destruction.
+Crasher resembles a Group C style race car from the 1980s.

 Creepy

 Creepy is a renegade loyal to Cy-Kill who turns into a scorpion-like monster.

 Animated series

-Creepy, Scorp and Vamp aided the Master Renegade from escaping his imprisonment by Cy-Kill on Roguestar.
+Creepy, Scorp and Vamp aided Stron-Domez the Master Renegade from escaping his imprisonment by Cy-Kill on Roguestar.

 Comics

 Creepy appeared in the story "Scooter's Mighty Magnet" as one of Cy-Kill's minions.

 Toys

 While a purple version of Creepy was sold in stores, a special green version was offered as a mail-away exclusive by sending in UPCs from four Gobots.

-Cy-Kill

 Dozer

-Dozer was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.
+BulldozerMan, or simply DozerMan, Bulldozer or Dozer, was one of the names in a word find that had to be solved to win a copy of the Challenge of the Gobots video game from Your Sinclair magazine.

 Animated series

 The Guardians set up a lab to test their power suits on Earth.
 With Defendor and Blaster patrolling the lab Baron Von Joy and Path Finder test a new suit on Dozer.

 Dozer appeared in the episode "The Third Column."